kartoza/sawps/docs/src/user/manual/explore/trends.md

     ![Downloaded Chart](./img/trends-7.png)

-## Total area vs area available to species
+### Total area vs area available to species

 ![Total area vs area available to species](./img/trends-8.png)

 1. **Chart Title**: The chart title displays the title of the chart with selected species scientific name.

 2. **Lines**: The lines in this chart provide a visual representation of the distribution of area available to species in comparison to the total area of the property.
-Each line is distinctly colored, adding a visual element to differentiate between various data series.
+Each line is distinctly coloured, adding a visual element to differentiate between various data series.

 3. **Tooltip**: The tooltip is designed to provide detailed information for each data point on the line chart.
 It specifically displays the comparison between the area available to species and the total area of the property.
 Users can interact with the chart by clicking on a specific area value in the tooltip.
 This interactive functionality allows users to selectively remove lines from the chart, enabling them to focus on and explore specific areas of interest within the context of the area available to species versus the total property area.
 The corresponding colors in the tooltip enhance visual association, aiding users in comprehending the data distribution on the line chart.